Chicago Rockford International Airport: Historical airline service

-Coleman Air Transport had a small hub at RFD in the late 1970s with Grumman Gulfstream Is and was planning to introduce Douglas DC-9-10 nonstop to New York LaGuardia Airport before losing its operating certificate and going out of business.
+For a period, Midway Airlines served Rockford with flights to Chicago Midway airport, until the airline went bankrupt in late 1991.
+Coleman Air Transport had a small hub at RFD in the late 1970s with Grumman Gulfstream Is and was planning to introduce Douglas DC-9-10 nonstop service to New York LaGuardia Airport before losing its operating certificate and going out of business.